BYUHPC/sci-comp-course-example-cxx/docs/MountainRangeMPI-sequence-diagram.md

 %% Construct MountainRange
-note over main,MR: Construct MountainRanges note over MR,MRC: Each process reads the entire header and its assigned cells main->>+MR: constructor(char *filename)
+note over main,MR: Construct MountainRanges note over MR,MRC: Each process reads the entire header and its assigned cells. <br><br> Since multiple process can all read from the <br>same file at the same time without any issues, <br>parallel file access is not illustrated here. main->>+MR: constructor(char *filename)
     note over file: Open file for reading only MR->>+file: mpl::file(comm_world, filename, read_only)